spatialos/gdk-for-unity/docs/reference/concepts/connection-flows.md

 * Connecting a client-worker to a cloud deployment via the [SpatialOS Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher).
 * Connecting a mobile worker-instance to a cloud deployment.
 See either the [iOS]({{urlRoot}}/reference/mobile/ios/cloud-deploy) or [Android]({{urlRoot}}/reference/mobile/android/cloud-deploy) docs for more info.
 * (For debugging) Connecting a server-worker or client-worker instance to a cloud deployment from your local machine.

+#### v10.4+ Locator connection flow (stable version)

+Use this Locator connection flow for:

+* Connecting a client-worker to a cloud deployment via the [SpatialOS Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher).